zozoheir/tinyllm/README.md

 - **Layered validation:** 3 validations happen during the Function lifecycle: input, output and output processing.
 - **IO Standardization:** Maintains consistent response patterns and failure handling across different function implementations.
 - **Observability:** Integrates with Langfuse for monitoring and tracing of function execution at scale.
+- **Example manager**: constant and variable examples using a similarity based example selector
 - **Memory:** conversations history
 - **Agents:** tool based agents
 - **Evaluation:** Evaluators can be defined to evaluate and log the quality of the function's output in real-time